Water Cooler Fortitude Valley

 In short: Honey and lemon are popular ingredients with a few health benefits.
 However, not all health claims are supported by scientific evidence.

 Honey is one of the oldest foods in the world.
 For thousands of years, even in the stone age, it is used as food and medicine.
 Often it is used as a natural substitute for refined sugar for baking, cooking and in drinks, and in addition it is used medically.
+Ad honey to the water from your Water Cooler Fortitude Valley.
 There are a few scientifically proven links between honey and health, but it is important to note that most of them are about the raw, unfiltered type.
 This is because unfiltered quality honey contains more beneficial substances than processed, filtered honey.

 Honey is a popular remedy for cough and cold, especially for children.
 Children and drinking water.
 Not only is it nice to add tea or other drinks, the effect of it as a cough syrup for children is also scientifically proven.
 It is sometimes difficult to convince a child to take a bite of unappetable cover and then honey is a tasty tasting alternative.
 Several studies show that honey in sick children can reduce coughing and improve sleep quality.
 One study found that a dose of honey fights coughing more effectively than a cough medication and that it improves sleep in children and teenagers with infections of the upper respiratory tract.
 Another study found that honey reduced both the severity of coughing and its frequency in young children with respiratory tract infections.
 Although honey can therefore be an effective and natural option for the treatment of coughing in children, you should never give it to children under the age of one year because of the risk of botulism.

 Prestige Water Cooler Fortitude Valley, Water Dispenser Fortitude Valley, Water Filter Fortitude Valley